Business coaching tips to reduce your business’s reliance on you the owner

 Suggested Next Steps for Owner Reliant (Middle Stage Level Two) Businesses:

-- Get and read, SCALE: Seven Proven Principles to Grow Your Business and Get Your Life Back!
-Click here to get a FREE chapter of our new 288-page book written by Jeff Hoffman and David Finkel
+- Get and read, Build a Business, Not a Job Click here to get a FREE copy of this bestseller book written by David Finkel and Stephanie Harkness

 - Watch the concentrated training video above on this page on how to escape the Self-Employment Trap™ and build a business, not a job!
 (That is if you haven’t already taken the 3 minutes to do so yet!)